pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 After a few seconds you will see the attack process running into the victim machine.

+This actually a video that shows what happens into the victim machine.
+The reason of using a video is to ask to anyone to run real attacks with real hacking tools.
+But the events in XDR / SecureX will be real !

 ![](assets/img/6.png)

 Now come back to the SecureX Ribbon.
 Then you can see now a new incident that was created by Secure Endpoint ( **PVT Endpoint Infection Demo** ).